Bunge (BG) Q3 2017 Results - Earnings Call Transcript

 Soren W. Schroder - Bunge Ltd.

 Yeah.
 I think what you experienced in the second and third quarters this year in North America, but in many parts of the world was the effect of the flows of ethanol byproduct that – products that used to go to China, that now this year because of the ban on imports backed up in the U.S. and in other parts of the world substituted some of the domestic meal consumption that we otherwise would have had.
 If it hadn't been for that, we would have had a fantastic year in domestic meal offtake.
 It was still a positive year, but not as strong as it would have been without the change in flow of DDGSs.
 That is now behind us.
 And I believe even with that incorporated going into 2018, soybean meal demand will grow strongly.
-That was (35:28) piece this year Q2 on Q3.
+That was what disturbed the little piece this year Q2 on Q3.
 Looking into next year, we feel good about the U.S. structural crush margin overall.

 And as relates to your question with biodiesel flows and demand for oil, it is true that – sort of complicated mix between import duties and quotas and mandates between Argentina, Europe, and the U.S., but the fact, I believe, is that overall biodiesel mandates in the world continue to grow.
 In Brazil, they are growing, in Europe they are growing year-on-year, and in the U.S. they are at least flat, possibly higher.
-And that is driving a demand for oil and that will mean that we will need to produce or crush a higher rate of soybeans in the coming year in the U.S. to stem what will be a very strong oil market.
+And that is driving a demand for oil, and that will mean that we will need to produce or crush a higher rate of soybeans in the coming year in the U.S. to stem what will be a very strong oil market.
 That could very well mean a higher oil share, which would price meal at levels that would improve the inclusion in formulas back to the levels where it was in 2015 and 2016.
 In fact, that's kind of what we're hoping for.
 Meal has been a bit out-priced relative to other ingredients really since the beginning of 2016.
 So maybe that will be the window that allows meal to lose a little bit of relative share to oil as we get into next year.
 I would look at that as a total positive, not only in the U.S., but also outside.

 Adam Samuelson - Goldman Sachs & Co.
 LLC